 (4) Cysts.
 When the sacs surrounding your wisdom teeth become impacted, these cysts can cause damage to your nerves and nearby teeth.

-In most situations, an impacted wisdom tooth will require dental surgery and tooth removal.
-The good news is that once the pain-causing tooth has been extracted, your agonizing symptoms should start to dissipate!
+In most situations, an impacted wisdom tooth will require dental surgery and tooth removal if these symptoms occur.
+The good news is that once the pain-causing tooth has been extracted, your agonizing symptoms of an impacted wisdom tooth should start to dissipate!
 Make sure to follow the care instructions from your dentist for a faster, safer healing process.

 If you’re experiencing any of the symptoms above, call your dentist immediately!
 If you need a Tampa dentist, contact us online or give us a call at (813) 961-1727.